-Thesis Track: Course Requirements: 30 credits, includina:
+Thesis Track: Course Requirements: 30 credits, including:

-GLY 5931/GLY 6931, Graduate Seminars 2
+ISC 5151/ISC6152 Graduate Seminar 2

 Courses in field of specialization 18

 Electives 4

-GLY 6971, Thesis 6
+GLY 6971 Thesis 6

 Courses in the field of specialization and electives are chosen by the student in close consultation with a faculty advisor.
 These courses are selected to fit the student's particular professional goals and to ensure sufficient depth and breadth of geological knowledge.